Free Improvisation at the Piano #1

 One of my favorite titles suggested by an audience member was the following - "A Boeing 747 Taking off in the Fog."

 After a moment or two, I began the piece with an octave tremolo rumble on the lowest register of the piano with my left hand and added another low octave tremolo rumble a half step higher with my right hand.
+Then - I slowly moved up the keyboard chromatically, creating a low dissonant tremolo rumble.
 Try it out for yourself.

 I guess that means you don’t have to practice anything

 At the counter of a coffee house one day, I was waiting for the barista to serve my drink after ordering a cappuccino.
 There was a poster on the countertop advertising a concert of totally spontaneous compositions that was to occur later that week.
 Another patron, waiting for his latte, noticed the poster.

 “Improvisation,” he blurted out, “ Oh, I guess that means you don’t have to practice anything.”

 “No,” I replied, “that means you have to practice everything.”